hashicorp/nomad-openapi/generator/README.md

 call `ToBytes` or `ToYAML` on the resulting `Spec` and they should have a valid OpenAPI specification.

-### `generator.go`

-This file is forward looking at this time.
-The ultimate goal is to have the specification and associated test client generated at CI time using `go:generator`, thus ensuring the specification is always in sync with at least the `nomad/api` structs.

 ## Generating a specification and test client

-To manually generate a schema, the easiest way is to run `TestGenSchema` in the `generator_test.go` file.
-If you want to specify an output location, set the `outputPath` field on the generator instance in the test to your desired location.
-For example, there is a currently commented line in the test that can be used to generate the specification in the location that the `make openapi` command will use to update the generated test client.
+To manually generate a schema, the simplest ways are to either run `TestGenSchema` in the `main_test.go` file, or run `make spec` from the root of the repository.
+You must specify an output location when running the binary.

-To update the generated test client with your changes, run `make openapi` from the root of the Nomad project.
+To update the generated test client with your changes, run `make openapi` from the root of the repository.

 ## Contributing